-The Michigan Journal of Law and Society invites article submissions for its second issue on the theme of Law & Social Movements.
-Submissions for our second issue are due to firstname.lastname@example.org by 11:59pm EDT on Monday, August 15.
+The Michigan Journal of Law and Society invites student scholarship and book review submissions for its second issue on the theme of Law & Social Movements.
+Submissions for book reviews are due to email@example.com by 11:59pm EST on Thursday, December 21, 2022.
+Submissions for student scholarship are due to firstname.lastname@example.org by 11:59pm EST on Wednesday, February 1, 2023.
 Please view our submissions page for more detail.

 Social movements intersect with the law in important and complicated ways.
 The law can provide a vocabulary of resistance, facilitate the formation of collective identities, and provide a pathway for expanding rights.
 It can also constrain and influence behavior, stifle change, and hinder social mobilization.

-To facilitate dialogue at a moment when social movements continue to both engage the law and find ways to circumvent legal frameworks, the Michigan Journal of Law & Society invites article submissions that explore the various intersections between law and social-reform movements.
-We will not place spatial or temporal limits on article submissions.
+To facilitate dialogue at a moment when social movements continue to both engage the law and find ways to circumvent legal frameworks, the Michigan Journal of Law & Society invites student scholarship submissions that explore the various intersections between law and social-reform movements.
+We will not place spatial or temporal limits on submissions.
 Possible topics for entries include, but are not limited to:

 - What are the benefits and risks of institutionalizing social movements?